What is the LLP Playground?

 If someone reads the paper but does not comment, this is not considered peer-review.

-Reviewers may give additional comments in the #playground slack channel.
+Reviewers may give additional comments in the #playground Discord channel.

 After the review period is over